What You Need to Know Before Purchasing

 What a disgrace.
 We don’t want to mention any specific companies, but in an attempt to one-up each other, several of our competitors have begun exaggerating (flat out lying) about the output of their lights.

-The numbers the claim keep going up, while a little research will show you that the lumen ratings they are listing are not physically possible with the wattage used.
+The numbers that they claim keep going up, while a little research will show you that the lumen ratings they are listing are not physically possible with the wattage used.
 Believe us, as we are underwater lighting professionals and know what is available on the market.

 We have seen several systems with outrageous lumen claims side by side with our system, and believe it or not, the more “powerful”, more expensive system was much dimmer than ours.